CodeWithCompound/sorting_with_arrays/README.md

 ## Tech Stack

-- Language: Rust
+- Language: Python
-- Framework: Macroquad
+- Framework: none
-- Libraries: Argon2 & rand
+- Libraries: none

 ---

 ## Features

 ![done](https://img.shields.io/badge/status-done-brightgreen)
--  you can create your password
+-  a array named "unsorted_numbers" that let's you define your data
-- the password gets hashed by argon creating a long string
-- you can try to reenter your password which will show you if you entered it correctly or not
+-  the sorting algorithm itself
+-  clean print at the end showing before and after the sort

 ![wip](https://img.shields.io/badge/status-WIP-blue)
-- i'm not really sure what to add, this was more of a shower thought where i went "wouldn't it be nice to know how to actually make something that has real world usage???"
-- likely gona make it prettier
+- i think there is nothing of value i could add for this little mini project, pretty sure i'll leave it at the current state

 ---